Policy & Campaigns

 We are one of the Department of Health’s Third Sector Strategic Partners and through this work closely with the DH and our partner charities to help the DH work strategically with the voluntary sector to improve health and social care in all settings.
 Find out more here.

-We also work closely with NHS Improving Quality and the Wales Palliative Care Implementation Board to support their work implementing national strategies.
+We also work closely with NHS England and the Wales Palliative Care Implementation Board to support their work implementing national strategies.

 Together, we provide a strong voice on behalf of people providing and using end of life care services everywhere.